 A well-kept swimming pool is an excellent way to cool off during the summer, but it can also be a lot of work.
 One of the most important parts of pool maintenance is cleaning the cover.
-A dirty pool cover can harbor bacteria and algae, which can harm swimmers.
+A dirty pool cover can harbor bacteria and algae, harming swimmers.
 Your pool cover keeps your swimming pool clean and free of leaves and debris, but it can get dirty over time.

 Here’s my handy guide on cleaning a pool cover to keep you and your family safe.